Forex Market: Indian rupee falls against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index, US dollar, Forex

-Mumbai: The Indian currency slipped down against the US dollar in the forex market.
-At the interbank foreign exchange, the domestic currency opened at 82.26 against the US dollar.
-During trading, it touched 82.12, registering a gain of 12 paise over its previous close.
-Now the Indian rupee is trading at 82.29 against the American currency, down by 5 paise.
-On Thursday, the Indian rupee had settled at 82.24 against the US dollar.
+Mumbai: The Indian rupee slipped down against the US dollar in the forex market.
+At the interbank foreign exchange, the domestic currency opened at 82.89 against the dollar.
+During trading, it then reached at 82.91, registering a loss of 12 paise over its previous close.
+On Thursday, the Indian rupee settled at 82.79, up by 21 paise against the US dollar.

+Also Read: ISSF World Championship: India’s Anish and Simranpreet Kaur Brar win silver medal

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.08% to 112.27.
-Foreign Institutional Investors (FIIs) were net sellers in the Indian capital markets as they offloaded shares worth Rs 1,636.43 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies, rose 0.11% to 113.
+Foreign Institutional Investors (FIIs) were net buyers in the Indian capital markets as they purchased shares worth Rs 1,864.79 crore.

 Post Your Comments